Festival Academy Budapest 2017, Day 2

 - Thème Russe: Allegro, 2/4

-This final work of the evening was performed by the Kelemen Quartet—a formation that was founded in 2009.
+This final work of the second day in this year’s Festival Academy Budapest was performed by the Kelemen Quartet.
+The ensemble was founded in 2009.
 For this evening, the artists and their instruments were

-A specialty of this ensemble is that Katalin Kokas (married to Barnabás Kelemen) and Gábor Homoki often switch positions, i.e., they both play violin and viola.
-Barnabás Kelemen had also been performing in the Stravinsky the night before, Katalin Kokas had been playing the viola for the Brahms Lieder in the previous concert, and both Gábor Homoki and László Fenyő had been part of the ensemble playing the Metamorphosen by Richard Strauss.
+A specialty of this ensemble is that Katalin Kokas (married to Barnabás Kelemen) and Gábor Homoki often switch positions.
+They both play violin and viola.
+Barnabás Kelemen had also been performing in the Stravinsky the night before, Katalin Kokas played the viola for the Brahms Lieder in the previous concert.
+Both Gábor Homoki and László Fenyő had been part of the ensemble playing the Metamorphosen by Richard Strauss.
 Actually, Barnabás Kelemen and Katalin Kokas are the artistic directors for the Festival Academy Budapest.

 The ensemble performs on prestigious instruments: Barnabas Kelemen’s violin is a Guarneri del Gesú from 1742 (“ex Dénes Kovács”), Katalin Kokas plays an instrument by Testore (Milan) from 1698, and László Fenyö’s instrument is a Mattio Goffriller from 1695.
 The pictures show that the violins were playing on the left, followed by the viola, and the cello on the right.

-To me, the true highlight of the evening clearly was this last performance:
+To me, the true highlight of the Budapest Festival Academy’s second evening clearly was this last performance:

 I received key impressions already from the first bars of the first movement: the light articulation, the mellow tone, devoid of any shrillness, the vibrato inconspicuous, natural, the excellent, “talking” agogics.
 When I mention the mellow tone, by no means I mean perfectly smooth and featureless—quite to the contrary!
 I don’t think the quartet is aiming at achieving a perfect sound: for this ensemble, expression seems to be far more important than the ultimate polish in sound.
 I could not agree more with this concept!